The 10 Worst Neighborhoods In El Paso For 2022

 Then, we ranked each neighborhood in El Paso, Texas for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of El Paso.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of El Paso.

-Read on below to learn more about these terrible places around El Paso to live.
-Or skip to the end to see the list of all 50 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 46 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around El Paso

-Well there you have it -- the worst of the neighborhoods in El Paso with Chihuahuita landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in El Paso with Magoffin landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in El Paso aren't all bad.
-Zach White takes the cake as the best place to live in El Paso.
+As mentioned earlier, the neighborhoods in El Paso aren’t all bad.
+Rim Area takes the cake as the best place to live in El Paso.

 We ranked the neighborhoods from worst to best in the chart below.